-The Firm has a transparent, structured and comprehensive Remuneration Policy that covers all types of compensation, benefits and including the variable remuneration provided to employees at all levels of the Firm.

-The Firm's Remuneration Policy is in line with the requirements of the Central Bank of Bahrain ("CBB").
-The revised policy framework was approved by the Board of Directors and the Shareholders and the policy came into effect as of 27th April 2016.
+- The Firm has a transparent, structured and comprehensive Remuneration Policy that covers all types of compensation, benefits and including the variable remuneration provided to employees at all levels of the Firm. - The Firm's Remuneration Policy is in line with the requirements of the Central Firm of Bahrain ("CBB").
+The revised policy framework was approved by the Board of Directors and the policy came into effect as of 7th February 2024.